 Meet Kevin Allred: a writer, speaker, educator, and (sometimes) musician with a passion for the politics of pop culture (and particular love of Beyoncé).
 An unapologetic outlaw of academia, he believes knowledge should be accessible to everyone—not just gatekeepers of the Ivory Tower—and that education should always also be fun.

-Kevin's mission is to facilitate conversations that highlight the intersections of race, gender, sexuality, and class through pop culture analysis and storytelling; conversations that expose, question, and disrupt America's racist and heterosexist status quo and confront various complicities in those systems.
+Kevin's mission is to facilitate conversations that highlight the intersections of race, gender, sexuality, and class through pop culture analysis and storytelling; conversations that expose, question, and disrupt America's racist and heterosexist status quo and confront participants' various complicities in those systems.
 He aims especially to create conversations across difference while demanding white people, like himself, do better and work harder to create a better world.

-Kevin's writing has been featured at NBC News, INTO, Salon, Quartz, Huffington Post, The Feminist Wire, Washington Post, and The Establishment.
+In 2010, he created the popular "Politicizing Beyoncé" curriculum (the first of its kind), recognized by Beyoncé herself and her Parkwood team.
+He has taught the course as a full semester offering at universities and traveled the world for speaking engagements and workshops based on the curriculum.
+Kevin's writing has also been featured at NBC News, INTO, Salon, Quartz, Huffington Post, The Feminist Wire, Washington Post, The Establishment, among other outlets.
 He has appeared on CNN, HuffPost Live, and was a regular featured contributor on MSNBC's "So POPular with Janet Mock."
-Born and raised in Logan, UT, Kevin currently resides in Brooklyn, NY with his boyfriend and their senior chihuahua.
-His book, Ain't I A Diva?: Beyoncé and the Power of Pop Culture Pedagogy, is on Beyoncé curriculum, pedagogy, and politics--forthcoming from the Feminist Press at CUNY, June 2019.
+His book Ain't I A Diva?: Beyoncé and the Power of Pop Culture Pedagogy is forthcoming from the Feminist Press at CUNY, June 2019.